abhinavk96/Transcriptor/README.md

 ### Deploying

 Ember build files are stored inside a static directory `dist` located in the root directory of the project.
-The `index.html` can be served by a server like Nginx
+The `index.html` can be served by a server like Nginx.

+## Important note
+The project uses a customised version of the npm package [waveform playlist](https://github.com/naomiaro/waveform-playlist).
+The source code of the customized package is stored [here](https://github.com/CosmicCoder96/waveform-playlist).
+Changes which require modification of the library, should be made to this fork.
+The package then needs to be republished, and reinstalled to reflect the changes.